sketch7/FluentlyHttpClient/README.md

 ```

 #### Middleware options
 Options to middleware can be passed via an argument.
-Note it has to be the second argument within constructor.
+Note it has to be the second argument within the constructor.

 ```cs
                                                                        V - Options
 public TimerHttpMiddleware(FluentHttpRequestDelegate next, TimerHttpMiddlewareOptions options, ILogger<TimerHttpMiddleware> logger)
 ```

-Options can be passed when register a middleware.
+Options can be passed when registering a middleware.

 #### Use a middleware